About Live On Chocolate

 It was during that time when I started making chocolate for friends.
 I had also kept in touch with a customer from the restaurant I worked at.
 She is from Pennsylvania and would call me with personal orders.
 She would mail her favourite organic raw cacao powder for me to use in the recipes.
 Rushing around my apartment kitchen, I would create a few dozen different chocolates and ship them back to her.
 It was thanks to her orders that I was able to afford my very first 100lb bag of cacao, which were the seeds for my future company.

 She inspired me to ask my employer if I could use the kitchen after hours.
-I began creating and selling my ‘little treats’ to about 3 cafes, delivering each order by bicycle.
-Word got around about my Vegan Chocolate and they were constantly selling out.
+I began creating and selling my ‘little treats’ to about three cafes, delivering each order by bicycle.
+The word spread about my vegan chocolate and they were constantly selling out.
 And before I knew it I got my first big account – The Big Carrot on the Danforth.
 So I splurged on a used bike trailer to make my future deliveries!
-I would produce my orders for them after a long day at my day job, and then deliver it to them first thing in the morning, before going back to my second job just to make it work.
+I would produce my orders for them after a long day at my day job, and then deliver it to them first thing in the morning before going back to my second job.
 But this is where my dilemma started.
 I was exhausted.
-How would I grow my business from 3 cafes and the demands of my new account to storefronts throughout the GTA?
+How would I grow my business from three cafes and the demands of my new account to storefronts throughout the GTA?

 Weeks after that show, I began a new search.
-Me and my bike travelled all over the GTA knocking on every like minded storefront I could think of.
-Within months I added 5-6 new accounts.
+Me and my bike travelled all over the GTA knocking on every like-minded storefront I could think of.
+Within months I added five to six new accounts.
 I was ready to take another risk and left my day job at the bakery.

-I’m not sure how this happened, maybe it was the shows, maybe it was talk around the town, but stores started calling me!
-The first one was a large chain of 9 stores, scattered throughout Southern Ontario.
+I’m not sure how it happened.
+Maybe it was the shows, maybe it was talk around the town.
+But stores started calling me!
+The first one was a large chain of nine stores, scattered throughout Southern Ontario.
 I was faced with my second dilemma.
 I knew my bike and I were not able to deliver, so I came up with a harebrained scheme and hired my friend and his car to deliver all over the countryside.

 Today I make puddings that I call Power Puddings in an assortment of flavours including Chocolate Cashew, Raspberry, Caramel Mocha, Coconut Lime, and Chocolate Avocado.
 My cakes are extraordinary.
 And the Tiramisu is better than the real deal.
 And of course I still make delicious award winning chocolate.
 Keeping in tradition, all of my products are completely organic and direct trade – free from gluten, dairy, soy, corn, and eggs.